 Trusted Data from Authoritative Sources

-Our goal is to continue adding key data points to our master healthcare provider data resource, of which CarePrecise Access Complete is a primary part, from new sources as they become available.
+Our goal is to continue adding key data points to our healthcare provider data reference, of which CarePrecise Platinum is a primary part, from new sources as they become available.
 Through filings of FOIA/FOIL requests and advocating for open information, this data is gradually becoming more and more available.
 But each source has its own format, its own coding methodology, and few if any common unique identifier fields by which to cross-match records between sources.
 For example, the unique identifier code for hospitals is the CCN (CMS Certification Number), but much information for these facilities is to be found in other datasets that do not reference the CCN, such as the NPI Registry.
 A CCN-to-NPI number crosswalk is an exceptionally valuable asset.

 Linking records without unique identifiers